-Co-sponsored with the Family Process Institute and the Ackerman Institute for the Family
+This webinar is co-sponsored by the Family Process Institute and the Ackerman Institute for the Family.

 Carmen Knudson-Martin, PhD, LMFT, is a founder of Socio-Emotional Relationship therapy, an approach based on research examining processes by which larger societal contexts are present in the moment by moment of couple interaction and emotion.
 Her work is widely published in numerous family therapy journals, including Family Process.
 She is co-author of the recently released Socioculturally Attuned Family Therapy: Guidelines for Equitable Theory and Practice, and editor of two related books, Couples, Gender, and Power: Creating Change in Intimate Relationships and Socio-Emotional Relationship Therapy: Bridging Emotion, Societal Context, and Couple Interaction.
 Carmen is a Professor and Director of the Marriage, Couple, and Family Therapy Program at Lewis & Clark College in Portland, OR.
 She has been active on the Board of the Family Process Institute and the American Family Therapy Academy.

 Justine D’Arrigo-Patrick, PhD, is an assistant professor of counseling at Cal State University San Bernardino.
 Justine’s recent co-authored article, “Navigating Critical Theory and Postmodernism: Social Justice and Therapist Power in Family Therapy” is in the September 2017 issue of Family Process.
 Her teaching, research and scholarly interests situate around how to engage in varying forms of activism without enacting colonization in a counter cultural fashion.
 Part of this work also includes attending to conversations about how to use therapeutic power in just ways, rather than focusing solely on how to be accountable to and/or level out power.